 The standard tax assessment period in Austria is the calendar year.
 However, a company's financial year may deviate.
-When the tax and financial years deviate, the tax assessments for a year are based on the profits derived in the financial year(s) ending in the respective calendar year (e.g. if tax year is 1 June 2019 to 31 May 2020, then assessment is financial year 2020).
+When the tax and financial years deviate, the tax assessments for a year are based on the profits derived in the financial year(s) ending in the respective calendar year (e.g. if tax year is 1 June 2021 to 31 May 2022, then the assessment is financial year 2022).

 Electronic filing of annual CIT returns

 The annual CIT return (as well as the annual VAT return) has to be filed by electronic means.
-In the case of a company that cannot reasonably be expected to file tax returns electronically due to the lack of technical prerequisites, filing of the tax return is allowed to be done via pre-printed forms.
+In case of a company that cannot reasonably be expected to file tax returns electronically due to the lack of technical prerequisites, tax returns can be filed using pre-printed forms.

 Payment of tax

 CIT is prepaid in quarterly instalments during the calendar year, with a final settlement subsequent to the annual assessment (payment falls due one month after assessment).
 Prepayments of CIT generally are based on the most recently assessed tax year's tax burden (unless the taxpayer can show that its tax charge for the current year will be lower).

 The difference between CIT as per the final assessment and the prepayments made is interest bearing from 1 October of the year subsequent to the year when the tax claim arose up to the date when the assessment is released (late payment interest).
 Interest at a rate of currently 2.63% is applied to underpayments (as well as overpayments) of tax.

 Tax audits usually cover CIT, VAT, and WHT.
 Separate audits are carried out in connection with payroll taxes and social security contributions.